medamer/Build-Week-2/README.md

-# Detecting Alzheimer's Using Machine Learning:
+# Predicting Alzheimer's Using Machine Learning:

 ![Welcome Image](https://github.com/medamer/Build-Week-2/blob/master/Images/alzheimers.png)

-This Project is about using Macine learning to detect Alzeimer's in early stages
+This Project is about using Macine learning to predict Alzeimer's based on results of tests.

 * Started with the baseline to check how balanced is the data
 * Splited the dataset into Train, Validation and Test sets